VideoBot saves you time and energy when uploading classroom teaching videos

 In the early days of Edthena, all videos were compressed using an installed application on teachers’ computers.
 This meant the teacher was in charge of checking the files, making sure the video was rotated correctly, and monitoring the upload.

-Over time we added new ways to upload, including one-click recording inside Chrome browser, a dedicated iOS app, and an any-browser video file uploader.
+Over time we added new ways to upload, including one-click recording inside Chrome browser, native iOS browser support, and an any-browser video file uploader.
 So it’s now possible for a teacher to upload a video from a variety of sources directly to our server, but there are still a few steps that still need to happen in order to get the video ready for Internet streaming.

 We could hire someone to examine each video, apply compression settings, and move the videos into users’ libraries.
 However, the amount of videos we receive each day far exceeds what even a small army of people could reasonably manage.